TomDDG/ZXPicoIF2Lite/README.md

 - v0.1 initial release taken form PicoIF2ROM but with interrupt driven user button

 ## Usage
 Usage is very simple.
 On every cold boot the Interface will be off meaning the Spectrum will boot as if nothing attached.
 To activate the interface press and hold the user button for >1second, the Spectrum will now boot into the ROM Explorer.
 If you just want to reset the Spectrum just press the user button and do not hold down.
 The ROM Explorer is very easy to use and is in the style of a standard File Explorer.
-User the cursor/arrow keys to navigate the ROMs and enter to select one.
-ROMs with icons to the right hand side indicate they will launch with ZXC2 compatibility.
-More details of the ROM Explorer can be found below.
+Use the cursor/arrow keys (5-left, 6-down, 7-up, 8-right and no need to press shift) to navigate the ROMs and enter to select one.
+ROMs with icons to the right hand side indicate they will launch with [ZXC2 compatibility](#zxc2-compatibility).
+More details of the [ROM Explorer](#the-rom-selector) can be found below.

 ## Building an Interface
 I've provided everything you need to build your own Interface below, including the Gerbers for getting the PCBs made.
 I've also provided all the code so you can add your own ROMs and compile the necessary files to load onto the Pico.
 For details on how to set-up a build environment please refer to the [Raspberry Pico SDK documentation](https://www.raspberrypi.com/documentation/pico-sdk/)